-Today's UV index in Port-Stanley, Vanuatu will be up to 9, indicating a very high level of sun exposure for the average person.
+Today's UV index in Port-Stanley, Vanuatu will be up to 7.5, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 The UV index in Port-Stanley, Vanuatu, often ranges from moderate to high, especially during the sunny months, typically reaching higher values around midday when the sun is strongest.